-We see no reason to wait at this point.
-5G is going to take a very, very long time to roll out in a way that provides a meaningfully different network experience for most customers, but "holding off" comes with no real benefit.
+We see no reason to wait at this point, not that it provides much benefit.
+Also, we think they're overpriced.
+5G is going to take a very, very long time to roll out in a way that provides a meaningfully different network experience for most customers, but "holding off" comes with no real benefit either.
 The 2nd-generation Snapdragon X55 5G modem in the Galaxy S20 series is by far the most advanced and capable 5G modem out there, and it supports the necessary network technologies and bands to use 5G about as much as you can hope to for the next couple of years.
 By the time you're ready to upgrade again, your next phone will probably add some new features to make that experience noticeably better, but you won't be left behind in the meantime.

 Unlike 4G, 5G is going to take a really, really long time to roll out, but equally unlike it, the phones that support it won't be so badly fragmented or perform so poorly this time around.
 It's very unlikely you'll see the kind of intense battery drain that plagued early 4G phones, or the complete lack of network interoperability for unlocked handsets.
 Samsung will be offering the Galaxy S20 series unlocked in the US, and it will be compatible with 5G on all four major US carriers.

 Should I wait for the Galaxy S30 in 2021?